Timothy L. Smith: Published works

-A prolific author who published in nearly every historical journal, Smith's best-known and most-praised work is his 1957 book Revivalism and Social Reform, formed from his dissertation from Harvard, which received the Brewer prize from the American Society of Church History.
+An author who published in nearly every historical journal, Smith's most-praised work is his 1957 book Revivalism and Social Reform, formed from his dissertation from Harvard, which received the Brewer prize from the American Society of Church History.
 Smith also wrote a history of the Church of the Nazarene, Called Unto Holiness, which Smith considered his most outstanding accomplishment.

 Legacy

-Smith retired to Burke, Virginia but died at age 72 in West Palm Beach, Florida on January 20, 1997, after several strokes.
+Smith retired to Burke, Virginia, and later died at age 72 in West Palm Beach, Florida on January 20, 1997, after several strokes.

 The Wesleyan Theological Society at Northwest Nazarene University established a book award in honor of Smith and Mildred Bangs Wynkoop in 1999, and presents an award annually.
-The 2008 recipient of the award, Randall J. Stephens, currently teaches at the Eastern Nazarene College, as well.